 - 2. If a low cell ID number is available, assign it to the server-capable administration node that has an inappropriate cell ID by doing the following: - a.
-Remove the inappropriate cell ID from the node by using the cxfs\admin disable and detach commands, which removes the node from the cluster definition (or use the corresponding GUI task to remove the node from the cluster definition). - b.
-Assign a new cell ID (which will be the free low cell ID number) to the node by using the cxfs\admin attach and enable commands, which add the node back in to the cluster definition (or use the corresponding GUI task to add the node from the cluster definition).
+Remove the inappropriate cell ID from the server-capable administration node by using the cxfs_admin disable and detach commands, which removes the node from the cluster definition and places it in the poolnode class (or use the corresponding GUI task to remove the node from the cluster definition, leaving it in the pool).
+For more information, see: - "Disable a Node with cxfs_admin" on page 258 - "Move a Node Between the Cluster and the Pool with cxfs_admin" on page 264 - b.
+Assign a new cell ID (which will be the free low cell ID number) to the node by using the cxfs_admin attach and enable commands, which add the node back in to the cluster definition (or use the corresponding GUI task to add the node from the cluster definition). - 3.
+If a low cell ID number is not available, adjust the cell IDs by doing the following: - a.
+Remove the inappropriate cell ID from the server-capable administration node by using the cxfs_admin disable and detach commands, which removes the node from the cluster definition and places it in the poolnode class (or use the corresponding GUI task to remove the node from the cluster definition, leaving it in the pool).
+For more information, see: - "Disable a Node with cxfs_admin" on page 258 - "Move a Node Between the Cluster and the Pool with cxfs_admin" on page 264 - b.
+Free the lowest cell ID that applies to a client-only node by using the cxfs_admin disable and detach commands to remove the associated client-only node from the cluster definition (or use the corresponding GUI task to remove the node from the cluster definition). - c.
+Assign a new cell ID (which will be the now-free low cell ID number) to the server-capable administration node by using the cxfs_admin attach and enable commands, which add the node back in to the cluster definition (or use the corresponding GUI task to add the node from the cluster definition).
+For more information, see: - "Move a Node Between the Cluster and the Pool with cxfs_admin" on page 264

-- 3. If a low cell ID number is not available, adjust the cell IDs by doing the following: - a.
-Remove the inappropriate cell ID from the node by using the cxfs\admin disable and detach commands, which remove the node from the cluster definition (or use the corresponding GUI task to remove the node from the cluster definition). - b.
-Free the lowest cell ID that applies to a client-only node by using the cxfs\admin disable and detach commands to remove the associated client-only node from the cluster definition (or use the corresponding GUI task to remove the node from the cluster definition). - c.
-Assign a new cell ID (which will be the now-free low cell ID number) to the server-capable administration node by using the cxfs\admin attach and enable commands, which add the node back in to the cluster definition (or use the corresponding GUI task to add the node from the cluster definition). - d.
-Restore the client-only node to the cluster definition by using the cxfs\admin attach and enable commands (or use the GUI task to add it to the cluster definition).
+- "Enable a Node with cxfs_admin" on page 258 - d.
+Restore the client-only node to the cluster definition by using the cxfs_admin attach and enable commands (or use the GUI task to add it to the cluster definition).
 It will automatically be assigned a new, higher, cell ID number. - 4.
-Use the cxfs\admin status command again to verify that the server-capable administration node has a lower cell ID number than any client-only node.
+Use the cxfs_admin status command again to verify that the server-capable administration node has a lower cell ID number than any client-only node.

-The following sections provide detailed examples using cxfs admin:
+The following sections provide detailed examples using cxfs_admin:

-- "Adjust Cell ID: Low Number is Available" on page 328 - "Adjust Cell ID: No Low Number is Available" on page 330
+- "Adjust Cell ID: Low Number is Available" on page 339 - "Adjust Cell ID: No Low Number is Available" on page 341